Dahi Chhole: Chickpeas in Yogurt Curry

 When the ghee is hot, add to it in quick succession: bay leaf, cumin seeds, cloves, dry chili.

 As soon as the cumin seeds begin to crackle, tip the coarsely ground spices into the hot ghee.
 Stir quickly, then add a tablespoon of raisins.
-Stir again and take the pan off the heat.
+Give it one final stir and take the pan off the heat.

 Let the pan cool to room temperature.